 Ms Nzomo pointed out that areas such as the periodic and comprehensive livestock census, addressing drug residues in feeds and food, livestock insurance and anti-microbial resistance have been given due attention, which will in turn help in improving the markets,” she cited

 “it brings on board private sectors.
-All of us should own the policy if we are especially to ensure that they big Four agenda is achieved,” he added.
+All of us should own the policy if we are especially to ensure that the Big Four Agenda is achieved,” he added.